 Getting the ‘Family’ to Communicate

 These frameworks are all popular and used within a large number of organizations.
 In practice, people using these frameworks operate in a fairly isolated manner, as the frameworks are targeted at specific audiences: Architects use TOGAF, management uses COBIT, project managers use PRINCE2 and IT service managers use ITIL.
-There is therefore a risk that these disciplines act in isolation, leading to process inefficiencies, communication problems and collaboration issues.
+There is, therefore, a risk that these disciplines act in isolation, leading to process inefficiencies, communication problems and collaboration issues.
 This should be prevented as much as possible.
 There is a need to link all these frameworks and the people involved.
 We really need an architecture for the family of frameworks.

-The starting point for an architecture of IT frameworks is a common process model that shows the relationship between the processes involved.
-COBIT provides a good starting point for this, since it already provides an overview of relevant processes and the information flows between them.
-A more thorough understanding requires looking at the commonalities and differences, and positioning the various frameworks.
+The starting point for the architecture of IT frameworks is a common process model that shows the relationship between the processes involved.
+COBIT provides a good starting point for this since it already provides an overview of relevant processes and the information flows between them.
+A more thorough understanding requires looking at the commonalities and differences and positioning the various frameworks.
 This is further described in the white paper “TOGAF & Major IT Frameworks, Architecting the Family”.
 It provides an overview of enterprise architecture and TOGAF, and how they relate to COBIT, PRINCE2 and ITIL.
 It also elaborates on why enterprise architecture and TOGAF should play a pivotal role in organizations.